ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

         g
         return x

-Despite of its verbosity when compared to the ``M.do`` approach, the ``builder.do`` approach is preferred because it groups in a single record the operations that work together when desugaring a ``builder.do`` block.
+The advantages of this approach are that it doesn't need the programmer to understand a new notion of expressions having fully settled types.
+Moreover, no type information is necessary to desugar the do notation.
+And lastly, there is no need to write builders: the monadic and applicative operations can be brought into scope right from the places where they are defined or exported.

+A downside of ``M.do`` is that it requires to bring into scope all the operations that a ``do`` block needs.
+In contrast, the builder approach only requires to bring a single entity into scope: the builder.
 This single record is easier to import, export and document.

-In contrast, when using ``M.do``, one has to make sure to bring all the needed operations into scope.
+Another downside is that error messages are less specific.
+Compare

+* “Desugaring statement <stmt> requires <field name> but builder <builder expression> doesn't provide it”

+with

+* “Desugaring statement <stmt> requires ``M.>>`` which is not in scope”

 Qualified do with parameters
 ++++++++++++++++++++++++++++